 According to Herodotus one Median prince was actually forced to eat his son by his king.
 Later he supposedly ended up commanding a large part of the same monarchs army at a critical battle with Cyrus The Great.
 Figure out what happened next.

 In The Sword of Truth series it is mentioned that part of the Mord-Sith training involves them being forced to watch their mothers tortured to death.
 The protagonist is threatened in the first book that if he won't help the Big Bad, he'll be forced to see his love tortured for a very long time (not killed - the Big Bad wanted a heir from her).
+In another book, knowing that Zedd and Adie won't give in to torture, the Big Bad assures their cooperation by threatening to torture children in front of them instead.
 A few more examples are present throughout the series.

 In Mistborn, an Inquisitor mentions casually to Vin that when he tortured her brother, he died before spilling the secret they were after.
 Thus, this time, he was going to use a different tactic: torturing her friend Sazed instead.
 (He doesn't get the chance.)